-Chancellor to unveil tax and spending package – Daily Business
+Pound rises ahead of Chancellor's statement – Daily Business

 Chancellor Jeremy Hunt will today bring forward a package of tax and spending measures from the Medium-Term Fiscal Plan aimed a stabilising the markets.

 He will make a statement in the House of Commons this afternoon “to support fiscal sustainability”, the Treasury said this morning.
+He will issues a statement at 11am.

+Sterling rose on the announcement by more than 1% against the dollar to above $1.13 and 0.9% against the euro to €1.159.

-This follows the Prime Minister’s statement on Friday, and further conversations between the Prime Minister and the Chancellor over the weekend, to ensure public finances underpin economic growth.
+Today’s statement follows further conversations between the Prime Minister and the Chancellor over the weekend and aims to ensure public finances underpin economic growth.

 The Chancellor will deliver the full Medium-Term Fiscal Plan to be published alongside a forecast from the independent Office for Budget Responsibility on 31 October.